Why You Must Never Hire

 Furthermore, if your house cleaner or maid is regarded as your employee, you’re responsible for employee withholding, social security payments, and federal unemployment taxes, and reporting the same to the Employment Development Division, the Internal Revenue Service, and the California Franchise Tax Board.

 Perhaps the most well-known person who got in trouble for hiring an illegal immigrant to clean his house is Andy Puzder, President Trump’s nominee for Labor Secretary.
 He admitted that he and his wife were unaware that the woman they hired was not legally permitted to work in the U.S. When he learned of her status, he immediately terminated her employment—but he still had to pay penalties and back taxes to the IRS and the State of California.

-For legal, regulatory, and labor reasons, homeowners are better off hiring maids that are employees of a professional company like You’ve Got Maids® Tri-Valley – and putting the job of obtaining work authorizations, taxes and wages on their shoulders.
+For legal, regulatory, and labor reasons, homeowners are better off hiring maids that are employees of a professional company like You’ve Got Maids® – and putting the job of obtaining work authorizations, taxes and wages on their shoulders.

 (4) All house cleaning services are not created equal – 4 criteria you MUST check

-The reason most people want to pay the least amount of money for house cleaning services is because they mistakenly think that all house cleaning services are pretty much the same—and that all maids have similar cleaning standards, with results that are indistinguishable from each other.
+The reason most people want to pay the least amount of money for house cleaning services is that they mistakenly think that all house cleaning services are pretty much the same—and that all maids have similar cleaning standards, with results that are indistinguishable from each other.
 This is absolutely not true.

 Warning: Don’t hire individual house cleaners,